thekeen01/htbcli/README.md

 # htbcli
-Simple cli to interact with HTB seasonal boxes
+Simple cli to interact with HTB seasonal boxes mainly.
+You can now start and stop retired machines thanks to a commit from b5null.

 # requirements
 Before starting, you need to generate an API token on HTB to be able to use the cli.
 Simply go to My profile -> profile settings and create an app token.
 Then ensure that the env variable HTB_API_TOKEN contains your token and the setup will be complete